L0SG/relational-rnn-pytorch/README.md

 | RMC      | 112.77 | 107.21      |  110~110  | 180~200|

 RMC can reach a comparable performance to LSTM (with heavy hyperparameter search), but it turns out that the RMC is very slow.
 The multi-head self-attention at every time step may be the culprit here.
 Using LSTMCell with for loop (which is more "fair" benchmark for RMC) slows down the speed by 3~5x, but it's still much faster.

+Please also note that the hyperparameter for RMC is a worst-case scenario in terms of speed, because it used a single memory slot (as described in the paper) and did not benefit from a row-wise weight sharing from multi-slot memory.

 Interesting to note here is that the speed is slower in TITAN V than TITAN Xp.
 The reason might be that the models are relatively small and the model calls small linear operations frequently.